-As we adjust the way we live, work, and play to adapt to a changing climate, we must act together with true regional vision and ensure that this transition does not reinforce pre-existing inequities.
-We must continually ask who is leading, who is deciding, and how do we all get on the same page?
-Frontline communities that will feel the most acute impacts from sea level rise have the local knowledge needed to come up with equitable solutions.
+As we adjust the way we live, work, and play to adapt to a changing climate, we must act together with a true regional vision and ensure that this transition does not reinforce preexisting inequities.
+Who will lead who will decide, and how do we all get on the same page?
+Frontline communities that feel the most acute impacts from sea level rise have local knowledge critical for equitable solutions.
 Likewise, legislators in Sacramento and Washington need to hear our collective voice loud and clear-two-thirds of the State's total sea level rise impacts will occur in the Bay Area, so our collective voice must be strong.